What can the Michigan Med curriculum do for my training?

 What is flextime quizzing?

 During M1 year and the Transition to Clerkships course in the Clinical Trunk, students are assessed via frequent quizzes, and exams are given at the end of each block.
 One of the most popular features of the early curriculum is the flexibility of assessments, which are typically open to take Friday afternoon through Sunday night.

 What will my M1 year look like?

 As mentioned above, M1 year takes off with Launch, our version of orientation complete with getting sorted into your M-Home house.
 The rest of your M1 year will reinforce the strong scientific foundation for which Michigan is known.
 You will study normal and abnormal processes side-by-side in integrated organ system blocks.
 You will simultaneously learn clinical skills to complement the science in your longitudinal Doctoring Course.

 For example, when you are learning about the anatomy and pathophysiology of the heart, you will be learning how to communicate with patients with cardiac problems, and perform a physical exam of the heart.
 You will also be introduced to interprofessional education, leadership and the Paths of Excellence.
-Throughout the Scientific Trunk, the pedagogies are matched to the content, so you will encounter many teaching formats ranging from lectures to case-based small group discussions to hands-on labs and practical exams.
+Throughout the Scientific Trunk, the pedagogies are matched to the content, so you will encounter many teaching formats ranging from pre-recorded lectures to in-person, case-based small group discussions to hands-on labs and practical exams.